 Column Label Description Name Name of the client.
 Click on > icon beside the client name from the list to view the Client Details page.
 The Client Details page lists detailed information about the client.
 Network The network to which the client is connected.
+Interface Denotes the device interface to which the client is connected.
+The Wireless client will display the radio (2.4 GHz or 5 GHz) to which it is connected.
 Device The network device to which the client is connected.
 Duration Denotes the amount of time that the client has been connected to the network.
 Signal / Speed Indicates the client signal quality.
 Based on the client's Signal-to-Noise Ratio (SNR), the signal quality is denoted as follows: For Wired Clients - Good, Signal Strength between 1 to 10 Gbps. - Fair, Signal Strength between 10 to 100 Mbps.
-For Wireless Clients - Good, Signal Strength of 25 dB or higher. - Fair, Signal Strength between 16 dB and 25 dB. - Poor, Signal Strength of 15 dB or lower.
+For Wireless Clients - Good, Signal Strength of 25 dB or higher. - Fair, Signal Strength between 16 dB and 25 dB.

+Column Label Description - Poor, Signal Strength of 15 dB or lower.
 IP Address IP address of the client.

-Column Label Description MAC Address MAC address of the client.
+MAC Address MAC address of the client.
 OS Operating system (OS) of the client device.
 Downloading The download throughput of the device in the last 30 seconds, in bytes per second.
 Uploading The upload throughput of the device in the last 30 seconds, in bytes per second.
 Transferred Shows the total amount of data transferred during the session, in bytes.
 Top Application Category The most frequently used application type on the device.
-Click the button on the top-right corner of the Connected Clients list to choose the data columns displayed in the list.
+Click the button on the top-right corner of the Connected Clients list to choose the data columns displayed in the list the list.